iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.5/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.ri.crushcovid 2 reviews"/>
 </p>

+> Not accurate.
+Needs a feature for correcting addresses.
+Not compatible with the covid tracker that was placed on cell phones.<br> :date: __2020-07-10 08:36:38__

+> Update 7/8/20: As with many other reviews, tracking function does not appear accurate.
+Location permission "While app is in use" may be problem.
+Previous comments: Excellent resource for Covid-19 info along with optional tracking feature to assist with contact tracing.
+Version 1.0 has some room for improvement, but it is an excellent tool to assist the DOH with their mission of protecting the health of RI citizens.
+I feel like I am helping to do my part in a small way by downloading this app.<br> :date: __2020-07-08 15:57:16__

 > I've had this app on my phone for about a month now and I assumed it was keeping track of where I go, apparently that isn't the case because it's only showing two places in a month which is wrong.
 I also stopped keeping a contact diary after downloading the app and now I will have a hard time remembering everywhere I've been the past month.
 Luckily I stay home a lot more than I used to but it's not showing any markets or stores I've been to.
 I think I'm just going to delete the app.<br> :date: __2020-06-29 20:04:33__

 > I had the app when it first came out and it worked fine until 3 weeks ago then it stopped tracking me.
 I just got a new Note 10 and it won't let me finish setting it up .
 Won't respond on last page of setup to allow it to track, etc. So I uninstalled it and am going to try to install it again<br> :date: __2020-06-19 20:44:25__